lruepke/FEM_lecture/sphinx/source/lecture1/installation.rst

 Python
 --------
-In case already have a working python environment, you can adapt it for this course (by e.g. creating a new virtual environment).
+In case you already have a working python environment, you can adapt it for this course (e.g. by creating a new virtual environment).
 If not, we recommend `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_.
 Follow the miniconda installation instructions and afterwards create a virtual environment for this course.
 If you are asked to automatically activate the base environment (add it to the system path), chose "no".
 It's usually a good idea to keep the normal OS python environment intact and only activate a miniconda environment when you need it.

 Download and install miniconda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^